 The bag itself is made out of 300D polyester, and the black option has a triple coated weather-resistant front panel.
 The shoulder straps are made with breathable mesh, and the back panels are padded too.

 Our team loved the organisational features of this bag, from several different sections for keeping your laptop, accessories and main gear, it’s the perfect pack for digital nomads.
-On top of that being able to open a laptop bag like a suitcase makes it a wildcard favourite.

 - Fits up to a 17-inch laptop

 - Zippable laptop compartment makes security checks a breeze

 - Might be too small for some

 - For minimal travelers only

 - No strap to attach to suitcase handle

 Not only does the Kroser Laptop Backpack offer some protection from the rain with its water-resistant qualities, but it also boasts some environmental credentials with its use of environmentally-friendly poly fabric!

 It weighs in at just over 1 kg, and consists of several large compartments, with dedicated padded sleeves for laptops up to 17” in size and standard-sized tablet computers.